 Anyone who has ever struggled with finances and looked for help has probably heard the advice: make a budget.

 It’s the most basic, common step in figuring out how much money you have, how far it will stretch, and what you can do with it.
+It’s always the very first thing experts suggest when considering how to get out of debt.

 That’s why financial gurus, self-help books, and life coaches talk about how to budget and push the importance of it so much.